codetochangeMinds/tic-tac-toe/README.md

 2. Import board component in the App component.

 # TODO-3
-1. Update the value of board cells on the button click.
+1. Update the value of cells on the button click.

 # TODO-4
 1. Update the value of the board cells basis turn.